 Fast forward a year, and my wild dreams for another Kauai trip had now evolved into corralling a group of six new friends flying in, a Google Doc stacked with ideas and logistics, and one main goal: get stoked out of our minds for ten days.

 When everyone arrived, I laid down the first order of business: jump into the ocean and order a round of Mai Tais–a classic first move I highly recommend.
 I didn’t know how this trip was going to go, but I was ready for anything to happen.

-For the entire trip, we packed everything into a classy Toyota Sienna minivan (which we promptly named the Swagger Wagon) and drove around blasting music and Kevin James stand-up comedy to waterfalls, hikes, and camp spots.
+For the entire trip, we packed everything into a classy Toyota Sienna minivan (which we promptly named the Swagger Wagon) and drove around blasting music and Kevin James stand-up comedy to waterfalls, hikes, beaches, and camp spots.
 Although the Swagger Wagon got gnarly to say the least, it was our faithful adventure steed all over Kauai.

 And as cliche as this might sound, we became more and more like family each day.
 Clothes (sometimes underwear) were always drying on the dashboard, many meals were group projects we cooked together, and life became a free flowing wave of conversations and unlocking the insane beauty of an island together.

 Photos and words by Michelle Park @trainsandplanes

 Here are some Kauai travel recommendations from Michelle!

 - Ha Coffee Bar for amazing coffee and acai bowls (Lihue).